deepak-northapp/codebrief/README.md

 ## What it does

-Run `vibe audit` on any codebase and get:
+Run `codebrief audit` on any codebase and get:

 - System overview
 - Core user flows